BioinfoNet/Status-of-OpenScienceKE-LiteratureSearch/Search.md

 ## Search Terms/Keywords
 Using the Open Science terms on the figure as keywords, we could search various literature databases for Open Science Papers in general.

-Then, using specific filters, we could fine tune our search to include only papers published by researchers in Kenyan institutions.
+Then, using specific filters, we could fine-tune our search to include only papers published by researchers in Kenyan institutions.

 This may require some processing.
 You are welcome to suggest advanced search or filter options.